magpiemodel/magpiemodel.github.io/_tutorials/t10_pr.md

   - A MAgPIE fork on GitHub
 lessonsContent:
   - MAgPIE policy for updates of the main repository
-  - procedure to create a MAgPIE pull request
+  - Procedure to create a MAgPIE pull request
+exercises:
+  - task: "Produce figures depicting the current `magpiemodel:develop` branch's behaviour for these indicators: Land-use, emissions, food prices, Tau."
+    solution: "1.
+Open a terminal in the main MAgPIE model folder\n
+               2. Ensure that you are on the `develop` branch by running `git checkout develop`\n
+               3. Run a default run with the start script (`Rscript start.R`)\n
+               4. Within the main model directory, in an `R` session run `shinyresults::appResultsLocal()`\n You may have to install this package on your local machine.\n
+               5. Print these following plots to .pdfs:\n
+                  - Resources/Land Cover/+/Cropland\n
+                  - Resources/Land Cover/+/Pastures and Rangelands\n
+                  - Emissions/CO2/Land\n
+                  - Productivity/Landuse Intensity Indicator Tau\n
+                  - Prices/Food Price Index"
+  - task: "Ensure that your GAMS code compiles."
+    solution: "1.
+Open a terminal and navigate to your main MAgPIE directory\n
+               2. Ensure that you have checked out the correct branch\n
+               3. Run `Rscript start.R` and download the input data (`3: download data`)\n
+               4. Within your terminal, run `gams main.gms action=c`"
+  - task: "Ensure that the documentation for MAgPIE is successful derived"
+    solution: "1.
+Open an R session within your model's main directory\n
+               2. Run `goxygen::goxygen()`"
 categories: tutorial
 published: true
 ---

 # The "pull request" – feeding back to the main repository

 MAgPIE lives through its community of developers and is based on the idea that all research should be open, accessible and usable.
 While not enforced by